ahoys/gpt-discord/README.md

 ## Requirements

 - OpenAI account and a valid API-key.
-- Discord application for the bot.
+- Discord application for the bot (see inviting the bot below).
 - Modern Node.js with NPM installed.
 - Yarn installed `npm i -g yarn`